 That brings us to Step 3: smoking fine Cigars.
 The summer after buying my hot air balloon, I convinced two friends of mine to travel to Cuba with me.
 We were on a company incentive trip to Cancun, so we bought tickets on Cubana Airlines leaving the 2nd day of the trip.
 And off we were.
 Cuba is widely known for two meticulously handcrafted items: Havana Club Rum and 5-year aged Maduro Cohiba cigars.
 You would think that every old man sitting on a street corner would be smoking a cigar, but the truth was they were so expensive that no one could afford them.
 Cigars directly from the factory were over $600 a box containing 25 cigars.
 The good news was that the black market in Cuba was thriving.
 My box of 5-year aged Maduros cost me only $70.

 Finally, I had it all, the fine aged wine, delicious cigars, and a hot air balloon.
 The only problem that remained was that when I worked five days week from sunrise to sunset, it was hard to get ballooning time in.
 That’s the reason I started Seattle Ballooning, so I could do what I love every day.

 Our hot air balloon ride company has grown by leaps and bounds, but I have not forgotten the basics of luxury hot air ballooning.
 We still purchase Prosecco from Mike to use as our post hot air balloon flight toast and have a humidor filled with Cuban cigars.

-Editor's note: This post was originally published February 2015 and has been completely revamped and updated for accuracy and comprehensiveness.
+Editor’s note: This post was originally published in February 2015 and has been completely revamped and updated for accuracy and comprehensiveness.